 The proposed California quillback rockfish rebuilding strategies in the EEZ will reduce the ACL compared to the previous biennium.
+The Council adopted Alternative 2, the ABC rule from the rebuilding analysis, as PPA.
 California quillback rockfish are important to the commercial sector non-trawl, notably in the live fish fishery, and the recreational fishery.
-California Quillback rockfish are managed as a single stock in the EEZ off of California but are caught within a mixed stock fishery.
-To address the needs of the fishery but also follow BSIA (which indicates this stock is overfished) for this species, the Council adopted commercial and recreational fishery measures to reduce mortality to the extent practicable while taking into account the needs of communities.
-The measures being considered by the Council for 2025-26 include restricting access to water depths where California quillback rockfish are common and requiring the use of non-bottom contact fishing gear.
-These measures may assist in stabilizing fishing communities in the face of uncertainty regarding future management actions on this species but also attempt to reflect the current biomass off of California.
+Alternative 2 has a 76 percent probability of rebuilding the stock by 2060, i.e., eleven years before T{max}.
+California Quillback rockfish are managed are expected to be managed as single stock in the EEZ off of California, per the Council's PPA.
+This stock cannot be solely targeted as they co-occur with other rockfishes.
+In order to reduce impacts to quillback rockfish, but address the needs of the fishery and also follow BSIA (which indicates this stock is overfished), the Council adopted a suite of commercial and recreational fishery measures, which included time/area closures in the recreational fishery, modified commercial non-trawl trip limits, the use of specific gear, and depth limits in the area where California quillback is commonly encountered in commercial non-trawl fishery as PPA.
+Both the commercial and recreational fishery in California are subject to a zero retention provision for this stock.
+In total, these measures are designed to reduce California quillback rockfish mortality to the extent practicable while taking into account the needs of communities.
+These measures are expected to assist in stabilizing fishing communities in the face of uncertainty regarding future management actions on this species but also attempt to reflect the current biomass off of California.